 By Rick Steves and Steve Smith

-Halfway between Nice and Cannes, Antibes offers silky sandy beaches, an enjoyable old town, good hiking, and a great Picasso collection.
+Along the coast south and west of Nice, and halfway to Cannes, Antibes offers silky sandy beaches, an enjoyable old town, good hiking, and a great Picasso collection.
 The town's glamorous port glistens below its fortifications, with luxurious yachts and brightly painted fishing boats.
 In the 1500s, Antibes' Fort Carré, which now dominates the port, was the last French stronghold before the Italian border.
-Today, its festive Old City is charming in a sandy-sophisticated way, and its daily market, spread beneath a 19th-century canopy, brings out the locals.
+Today, its festive old town is charming in a sandy-sophisticated way, and its daily market, spread beneath a 19th-century canopy, brings out the locals.

 For a lazy afternoon in the sun, stretch out on Antibes' golden sandy beaches — the best lie between the port and Cap d'Antibes.
 Antibes is also the launching point for several scenic hikes along the rocky coast.

 See the stunning interior of the Chapel of St. Pierre, Villefranche's cultural highlight.
 Relax on the harbor cruise.
 At the park, enjoy a lively game of boules (like a grown-up version of marbles).
-In the evening, your biggest decisions are between a beachfront dinner or an ice cream-licking village stroll.
+In the evening, your biggest decisions are between a beachfront dinner or an ice-cream-licking village stroll.
 Fit in both.

-Steve Smith is the co-author of Rick Steves' Provence & the French Riviera.
+Steve Smith is the co-author of the Rick Steves Provence & the French Riviera guidebook.